-Employee reviews weren’t meant to be ineffective.
-Too often, the performance “management” processes and policies organizations are asking managers to follow are causing the managers to fail.
+Employee reviews weren’t meant to be ineffective or harmful to the morale of people you want on your team.
+However, too often, the performance management processes and policies organizations ask managers to follow, and promoting the wrong individuals to manage teams, are causing performance reviews to fail.

 Catalyzing momentum is a transformational process; it is not a one-time motivational or informational presentation.
 The ongoing process of well-orchestrated change, and Pivoting in a way that can be transformational, is still new to many organizations.
 Often, change is hindered because people do not feel safe to speak out or initiate change.